learn-with-me/Development-Setup-Handbook/src/Programming/python/manager-package-pip.md

 * Installed desired dependencies in the virtual environment
 * Call `$pip freeze > requirements.txt` to export all installed dependencies into the file.

-> Note: once you export all dependencies, it may require some cleanup because of previously installed dependencies in the source copy of python depdencies.
+> Note: once you export all dependencies, it may require some cleanup because of previously installed dependencies in the source copy of python dependencies.